Let's Meet at CES 2025 - Booth 42256 in South Hall 3

 Part 1.
 What is the energy density of a lithium-ion battery?

-Energy density refers to the amount of energy stored within a given volume or mass of a lithium-ion battery.
+Energy density refers to how much energy can be stored per unit volume (Wh/L) or weight (Wh/kg) in a lithium-ion battery, making it a key factor in improving battery performance for mobile devices and electric vehicles (EVs).
 Typically expressed in watt-hours per liter (Wh/L) or kilogram (Wh/kg), it determines the power a battery can hold and subsequently deliver.
 High energy density signifies more incredible energy stored within a compact space or lighter weight, translating to longer-lasting, more powerful, and efficient batteries.

 Average Energy Density Metrics